cultureandempire/cultureandempire.github.io/cande.md

 The first Internet was actually built out of smaller networks like Arpanet, which had a whopping 213 hosts in 1981, and Usenet, which had 940 hosts by 1984.
 The Internet doubled in size every eighteen months.
 The Internet Protocol (IP) made it possible to route packets between networks (not just inside single networks) and after Big Brother failed to appear in 1984 (except in Apple adverts), the Internet grew into a worldwide research network that reached most places except Africa.

 The Internet's dark side as we know and love it -- spam, viruses, porn sites, download sites, credit card fraud, identity theft, malware -- blessed us with a brief preview in 1988, when the first worm flattened the academic Internet.
 We had to wait until 1990, when commercial restrictions on Internet use were lifted; and then 1991, when Tim-Berners Lee invented the web at CERN, in Geneva; and finally 1993, when Al Gore found funding for the development of a graphical web browser named Mosaic.
-Suddenly, any fool with a PC and a modem could get on-line, and The Real Internet was born.
+Suddenly, any fool with a PC and a modem could get on line, and The Real Internet was born.

 It still took Microsoft more than two years to catch on.
 Rather than recognize the new Internet, it stubbornly rolled out its own "Microsoft Network" that hardly talked to the Internet at all.
 Windows 95, despite being the most installed software of 1995 after [the game Doom](https://en.wikipedia.org/wiki/Doom_(video_game)#Release), had no Internet functionality whatsoever.
 When Netscape became the dominant browser, Microsoft realized its mistake, and brought out a patch for Windows 95 and a branded version of Mosaic.
 It then slowly beat Netscape to death by giving its browser away for free, destroying Netscape's market, and establishing itself as the new bully on the Internet block.